 2 celery ribs, chopped well

-Pepper to taste-no need to use salt.
-There is salt in the cheese and the broth
+black pepper to taste (no need to use salt, there is salt in the cheese and the broth)

 1 cup arborio rice

-1 ½ cups peas (If fresh peas are available, by all means get them.
-Shell them to yield 1½ cups and reserve the pea shells for the broth)
+2 cups peas (if fresh peas are available, by all means, buy them and use them.
+Shell them to yield 2 cups and reserve the pea shells for the broth)

-2 cups pea shells such as from snow peas, if frozen peas are used
+if frozen peas are to be used, have ready 2 cups of pea shells such as from snow peas

 3 or 4 tablespoons chopped fresh parsley